sillycowvalley/Hopper/README.md

 Disassembles 6502 binaries `<project.hex>` into assembler listings `<project.lst>`.

 ### Runtime
 The portable runtime is written in Hopper and is used to generate the RP2040 MCU runtime.
 It also runs under the Windows Runtime for emulation and testing.
-- full support for Hopper `Debug` and `HopperMon` via synthesized `COM0` serial interface
+It provides full support for Hopper `Debug` and `HopperMon` via synthesized `COM0` serial interface when running on Windows or via the actual serial interface when running on a MCU.

 ### RP2040 Runtime
 Current state of Hopper on RP2040 MCUs (via the Arduino IDE) is: